siddsy/n8nWorkflowAutomation-CPR_Strategy/README.md

 Update Airtable with previous day’s Open, High, Low, Close.

-Replace some nodes for better handling
+Replace some nodes for better handling and completed udemy course